Rich Text field tips and tricks from the Contentful DevRel team

 The Rich Text Field in the Contentful web app allows for a Grammarly integration.
 Install the Grammarly browser extension and improve your writing skills as you work in Contentful.

-Screenshot showing how Grammarly works with the Contentful Rich text field
+Using Grammarly with Contentful Rich text fields

 Rich Text to plain text?
 No problem!